Frank Moya: Education

-After graduating from medical school, Moya entered the U.S. Navy for his internship and subsequent residency, completing three years of clinical training at the U.S. Naval Hospital (St. Alban’s) in Great Lakes, Illinois.
-When asked why Moya chose the Navy over the many other available programs, Moya’s reasoning was pragmatic: “The reason was very simple—money.
+After graduating from medical school, Moya entered the U.S. Navy for his internship and subsequent residency, completing three years of clinical training at the U.S. Naval Hospital (St. Alban's) in Great Lakes, Illinois.
+When asked why Moya chose the Navy over the many other available programs, Moya's reasoning was pragmatic: “The reason was very simple—money.
 I needed money.
 In those days hospitals were paying $50 a month for interns, but the navy was paying $5,000 per year for an intern.”
 Moya excelled in his internship, and chose to stay on at St. Albans as a resident to meld his twin loves of anesthesia and obstetrics.

 Medical career

 After finishing his residency, Moya became the Chief of Anesthesiology at Great Lakes Naval Hospital.
 At the time, he held the rank of Lieutenant Commander.
 After Moya received the highest mark on the written examination of the American Board of Anesthesiology, Moya was invited to do an obstetric anesthesia fellowship at Columbia Presbyterian Hospital.
-However, Moya ultimately entered Columbia Presbyterian Hospital not as a fellow but as a permanent faculty instead—demand for Moya’s talent was so high that Columbia’s Head of Anesthesia at the time wanted to ensure that Moya was with Columbia Presbyterian instead of a lesser hospital.
+However, Moya ultimately entered Columbia Presbyterian Hospital not as a fellow but as a permanent faculty instead—demand for Moya's talent was so high that Columbia's Head of Anesthesia at the time wanted to ensure that Moya was with Columbia Presbyterian instead of a lesser hospital.
 So in 1958, Moya joined the teaching faculty of Columbia University Presbyterian Hospital, where he was mentored by Dr. Virginia Apgar in anesthesia and obstetric research and by Dr. John Bonica (the former professional wrestler) in the politics of academic medicine.
 When Dr. Apgar left Columbia, Moya took her place as Chief of Obstetric Anesthesia.

 In 1962, Moya was appointed the chairman of the University of Miami's anesthesia department, becoming the youngest department chairman in the nation at the age of 33.
-However, Moya's meteoric rise continued—five years later, he became the University's Associate Dean for Hospital Affairs, and the following year he was appointed the acting dean of the University's school of medicine.
-In the course of Moya's ten years at the University of Miami, he served as the president of the three most prestigious national anesthesiology associations: the American Society of Anesthesiologists (ASA) from 1974–1975, the Association of University Anesthesiologists (AUA) from 1972–1973, and the Society of Academic Anesthesia Chairs (SAAC) from 1969–1970.
+However, Moya's meteoric rise continued—five years later, he became the university's Associate Dean for Hospital Affairs, and the following year he was appointed the acting dean of the university's school of medicine.
+In the course of Moya's ten years at the University of Miami, he served as the president of the three most prestigious national anesthesiology associations: the American Society of Anesthesiologists (ASA) from 1974 to 1975, the Association of University Anesthesiologists (AUA) from 1972 to 1973, and the Society of Academic Anesthesia Chairs (SAAC) from 1969 to 1970.
 Over the course of his career, Moya published over 250 scientific articles, abstracts, and textbooks.
 In 1970, Moya shifted to private practice and became Chairman of the Department of Anesthesiology at Mount Sinai Medical Center in Miami Beach, a position he held for 27 years before retiring.